Freddanjuma/alx-airbnb-database/database-adv-script/optimization_report.md

     WHERE
         p.title = 'Cozy Beachfront Studio'
 )
--- Step 2: Now, join against *only* the few IDs we found.
+-- Step 2: Now, join the other large tables (Users, Payments) -- against *only* the few IDs we found in the CTE.
 SELECT
     fb.booking_id,
     u.first_name,